Encyclopaedia Inflationaris: One Parameter Models

 These expressions should be compared with \Eqs{eq:sfimaxivev}.
 We see that the first Hubble flow parameter for SFI and DWI differ by a factor close to $4$ and that the $\epsilon_2$ roughly differ by a factor of $2$.
 As a consequence, as can be checked in \Fig{fig:CMBDWI}, the DWI predictions are such that $\epsilon_{2*}=2\epsilon_{1*}$ [or equivalently, $r=4(1-\nS)$], whereas, as can be checked in \Fig{fig:CMBSFI2}, we have $\epsilon_{2*}=4\epsilon_{1*}$ for SFI [or equivalently, $r=8/3(1-\nS)$].
 This explains why the two models can in fact lead to quite different predictions and why DWI cannot be simply viewed as a mere realistic continuation of SFI.

 Finally, it is also interesting to constrain the energy scale $M$.
 For this purpose, we use the CMB normalization which gives

-Then, using the approximated trajectory $x_*\simeq 1-\sqrt{2+4\Delta\Nstar}\Mp/\phizero$ in the above formula, one obtains the following expression
+Then, using the approximated trajectory $\xstar\simeq 1-\sqrt{2+4\Delta\Nstar}\Mp/\phizero$ in the above formula, one obtains the following expression

 Then, requiring that $M<\Mp$ leads to the following upper bound on the value of $\phizero$, $\phizero/\Mp\lesssim 1.5\times 10^5$.
-Combined with the lower limit~(\ref{eq:lowerlimitdwi}), we see that the possible range of variation of $\phizero$ is quite large.
+Combined with the lower limit of \Eq{eq:lowerlimitdwi}, we see that the possible range of variation of $\phizero$ is quite large.

 The reheating consistent slow-roll predictions for the DWI models are displayed in \Fig{fig:CMBDWI}.
 The reheating equation of state parameter $\wrehbar$ has been chosen to be $0$ since the potential is quadratic close to its minimum $V\left(\phi\right)\simeq 4 M^4/\phizero^2\left(\phi-\phizero\right)^2$.
 As claimed before, one can check that only super-Planckian values of the symmetry breaking scale $\phizero$ are compatible with the data.
 Actually, this is also true for the SFI models, see \sectionc{sec:sfi} and \Fig{fig:CMBSFI2}.
 As already mentioned before, in this regime, the two models differ while, as expected, they are very similar for sub-Planckian values of the field \vev.